 Since its founding in 1941, the American Institute of the History of Pharmacy has encouraged research and writing about the history of pharmacy.
-AIHP currently sponsors two grant programs intended to promote academic scholarship about topics related to the history of pharmacy.
+AIHP currently sponsors one grant programs intended to promote academic scholarship about topics related to the history of pharmacy.